croedel/MTECmqtt/README.md

 HASS_BASE_TOPIC : homeassistant   # Basis MQTT topic of home assistant
 ```

+## Starting the service
+Having done that, you should already be able to start `python mtec_mytt.py` on command line.
+It will print out some debug info, so you can see what it does.

+You can stop the service by pressing CTRL-C or sending a SIGHUB.
+This will initiate a graceful shutdown.
+Be patient - this might take some seconds.

+If you want to run the mqtt server as a service, you can find a `.service` template in the `templates` directory.

+### Home Assistant support
+`mtec_mqtt.py` provides Home Assistant (https://www.home-assistant.io) auto-discovery, which means that Home Assistant will automatically detect and configure your MTEC Inverter.

+You just need to enable and configure the MQTT integration within Home Assistant.
+The map view requires to install `PV_background.png` as background image.
+To do so, create a sub-directory called `www` in the `config` directory of your Home Assistant installation (e.g. `/home/homeassistant/.homeassistant/www/`) and copy the image to this directory.

+### evcc support
+If you want to integrate the data into evcc (https://evcc.io), you might want to have a look at the `evcc.yaml` snippet in the `templates` directory.
+It shows how to define and use the MTEC `meters`, provided in MQTT.
+Please don't forget to replace `<MTEC_SERIAL_NO>` with the actual serial no of your Inverter.

 ## Data format written to MQTT

-The data will be written to several MQTT topics.
+The exported data will be written to several MQTT topics.
 The topic path includes the serial number of your Inverter.

 | Sub-topic                         | Refresh frequency            |  Description
 |---------------------------------- | --------------------------   | ----------------------------------------------